Computing canonical images in permutation groups with Graph Backtracking: Preliminaries and first examples

 \begin{itemize} \item \(C(a) \in a^G\), and \item \(C(a^g) = C(a)\) for all \(g \in G\) \end{itemize}

 We call \(C(a)\) the \textbf{canonical image} of \(a\) (with respect to \(G\) and the action of \(G\) on \actSet).
 Whenever the group $G$ and its action on \actSet are clear from context, then we will not mention them.
+Further, we say that \(g \in G\) is a \textbf{canonising element} for \(a\) if and only if \(a^{g} = C(a)\). \end{definition}